Psychedelic/dank-docs/docs/xtc/getting-started.md

 ---

-### 📨 Transfer XTC to another XTC Balance on Another's Behalf - transferFrom
+###  Transfer XTC on Another User's Behalf - transferFrom

 Transfers `value` amount of tokens from user `from` to user `to`, this method allows canister smart contracts to transfer tokens on your behalf, it returns a `TxReceipt` which contains the transaction index or an error message.